Similarities and Differences Between Parkinson’s Disease and Essential Tremor

 Also, be sure and look at the additional Excludes2 note at the beginning of the G00-G99 code range (as listed above) in case any additional conditions from that list need to be reported.

-Parkinson’s disease and essential tremor are movement disorders that share certain symptoms, with the main one being tremors.
+Parkinson’s disease and essential tremor are movement disorders that share certain symptoms, mainly tremors.
 They have many differences, however, and their treatment is completely different.
-A physician must make an accurate diagnosis, so the right treatment can be provided.
-A DaTscan may be performed to assist in this diagnosis.
+A physician must make an accurate diagnosis to provide the right treatment.
+A DaTscan imaging test may be performed to assist in this diagnosis.
 Hopefully, as a medical coder, this post has given you the knowledge you need to accurately locate and verify the correct diagnosis codes for these two disorders.

 - Parkinson’s and Deep Brain Neurostimulator Coding in CPT